Bristol slave trade: Profit and wealth

 Residents in Bristol could financially benefit from the slave trade in a myriad of ways.
 This was primarily from investing in the slave voyages, which were sometimes funded by as many as eight investors.
 They also benefited from industries which facilitated the slave trade, for example, employment in the production of goods that were exported to the plantations and to Africa, employment in the ships which carried enslaved Africans and local goods and, from the handling and further refinement of cargoes received from the plantations.
 It is estimated that by the late 1780s, Bristol earned £525,000 per year from all of these slave-related commercial activities.
 Since this was past the peak of Bristol's participation in the slave trade, it is likely that Bristol's earnings from the commercialisation of enslaved Africans and related activities were much higher in the earlier 18th century.

 Whilst the Bristol economy benefited, it was primarily the merchants that owned the ships who made significant material gains in their personal family wealth.
 The merchants were organised as a group in the Merchant Venturers Society.
 Given their status with holding leadership positions in Bristol, the Society was able to successfully oppose movements to abolish the slave trade in the late 1700s in order to maintain their power and source of wealth.
 The slave trade in the British Empire was abolished in 1807 however the institution itself was not outlawed until 1834.
-Following the United Kingdom of Great Britain and Ireland's Slave Compensation Act of 1837, which compensated slave owners for the loss of what was considered their property, according to the Bristol Museums, plantation owners based in Bristol claimed over £500,000, equivalent to £2bn in 2020.
+Following the Slave Compensation Act 1837, which compensated slave owners for the loss of what was considered their property, according to the Bristol Museums, plantation owners based in Bristol claimed over £500,000, equivalent to £2bn in 2020.